oebear/Datura/README.md

 # Datura
-Datura is a program that starts when computer is turned on and records keyboard input to a file only when it dedects that chrome is open.
+Datura is a experimental program that starts when computer is turned on and records keyboard input to a file only when it dedects that chrome is open.
 After every 1 minute it will send the recorded keys to email.